Beneficial Ownership Reporting Guide

 Formation Date Reporting Time Frame

-After January 1, 2025 Within 30 days of receiving a notice that your company’s registration is effective
+On or after March 26, 2025 Within 30 days of receiving a notice that the company's registration is effective

 Harbor Compliance—Efficient, Risk-Free BOI Reporting

-Harbor Compliance is one of the nation’s leading providers of compliance solutions, including a comprehensive BOI Reporting Service.
-When you sign up for it, we’ll take over all the manual work involved in the reporting process to help you save time and focus on core business operations.
+Harbor Compliance is one of the nation's leading providers of business filing solutions, including a comprehensive BOI Reporting Service.
+When you sign up for it, we'll take over the manual work involved in the reporting process so you can focus on your core business operations.

-The service is available to all reporting companies, so you can leverage it regardless of your organization’s size, type, or ownership structure.
+The service is available to all foreign reporting companies, regardless of your organization's size, type, or ownership structure.
+U.S.-formed entities and their beneficial owners are exempt from reporting under the current FinCEN rules, so no action is required for those entities.

 Benefits of Partnering With Harbor Compliance